-Label Description Enable Enables the MRP function Manager Every MRP topology needs a MRP manager.
+Description Enables the MRP function Every MRP topology needs a MRP manager.
 One MRP topology can only have a Manager.
 If two or more switches are set to be Manager, the MRP topology will fail.
-React on Link Change Faster mode.
-Enabling this function will cause MRP topology to (Advanced mode) converge more rapidly.
+Faster mode.
+Enabling this function will cause MRP topology to converge more rapidly.
 This function only can be set in MRP manager switch.
-1 st Ring Port Chooses the port which connects to the MRP ring 2 nd Ring Port Chooses the port which connects to the MRP ring
+Chooses the port which connects to the MRP ring Chooses the port which connects to the MRP ring